Top 35+ Uncensored Open-Source AI Models [Updated May 2026]

 api_key: os.environ/OPENAI_API_KEY2.
 Launch & Connect: Start the proxy server using litellm --config config.yaml, then point Claude Code to your local endpoint (usually http://0.0.0.0:4000).

-claude --model qwen3-coderTo avoid re-exporting these variables every session, add them to your shell profile (~/.zshrc or ~/.bashrc).
-For more advanced control, you can use apikeyhelper claude code in your settings.json to handle rotating keys, per-user authentication, or even managing different claude llm profiles across projects.
+export ANTHROPIC_API_KEY="lm-studio"To avoid re-exporting these variables every session, add them to your shell profile (~/.zshrc or ~/.bashrc).
+For more advanced control, you can define an env block in your ~/.claude/settings.json to handle project-specific overrides or persistent claude llm profiles.

 Using alternative models is a powerful workflow enhancement, but it comes with specific technical constraints.
 Most critically, Tool-Calling Requirement is non-negotiable; Claude Code relies on agentic behaviors to read files and run terminal commands.
 If your chosen model lacks native tool-calling support, the session will simply fail.

-API Compatibility is another hurdle, as gateways must forward specific headers like anthropic-beta to maintain full functionality.
+API Compatibility is another hurdle, as gateways must forward specific headers like anthropic-beta to maintain full functionality, especially for advanced features like Sequential Thinking.
 Furthermore, Context Window Limits can be an issue the tool's system prompt alone can exceed 20k tokens, which may overwhelm smaller models.
 Finally, users should note that MCP Constraints often limit support to HTTP servers in proxy setups, and the general Stability of these unofficial configurations can vary as the Claude Code tool continues to evolve.

 Whether this path is right for you depends on your technical needs and budget.
 Developers on a Budget or those hitting Pro plan limits will find significant value in usage-based gateways.
 Local-First Advocates with sufficient hardware can unlock unparalleled privacy, while Power Users can leverage multi-provider setups to use specialized models for specific tasks.

-Ultimately, the ability to treat Claude Code as an LLM-agnostic digital intern allow you to build more ambitious projects at a fraction of the cost.
+Ultimately, the ability to treat Claude Code as an LLM-agnostic digital intern allows you to build more ambitious projects at a fraction of the cost.

 Yes, though not natively.
 You can use tools like Ollama or LM Studio to host a local server and then point Claude Code to that local address using environment variables.